American Wisteria Facts

 The fabulous species known commonly as the American Wisteria represents a stunning variety of flora.
 But its beauty alone isn’t the only amazing quality it possesses.
 Nature and evolution, it seems, truly blessed this particular variety of Angiosperm.

 That’s because this marvelous vine also has the impressive ability to grow to incredible lengths.
-In point of fact, individual specimens of this particular variety of Wisteria sometimes reach lengths measuring as much as 50 ft (15 m).
+In point of fact, individual specimens of this particular variety of Wisteria sometimes reach staggering lengths.
+Some measure as much as 50 ft (15 m).

 The stunning American Wisteria also has yet another quality to add to its visual appeal, however.
 That’s the fact that it also produces numerous clusters of beautiful flowers.
 The delightful hues of these blossoms, in such numbers gives it a magnificent presence.

 These beauties further typically develop with a lovely blueish-purple color.
 Remarkably, those delicate clusters sometimes grow to as long as 6 in (15 cm).
 The foliage, meanwhile, consists of shiny dark-green leaves that range in length from roughly 6-12 in (15-30 cm).